 The matrimonial covenant, by which a man and a woman establish between themselves a partnership of the whole of life, is by its nature ordered toward the good of the spouses and the procreation and education of offspring; this covenant between baptized persons has been raised by Christ the Lord to the dignity of a sacrament.

 The sacrament of Matrimony signifies the union of Christ and the Church.
 It gives spouses the grace to love each other with the love with which Christ has loved his Church; the grace of the sacrament thus perfects the human love of the spouses, strengthens their indissoluble unity, and sanctifies them on the way to eternal life (cf. Council of Trent: DS 1799).

-Please Note: Couples preparing for marriage must contact Fr.
-Prince at least 6 months prior to intended wedding date.
+Please Note: Couples preparing for marriage must contact the parish office at least 6 months prior to their intended wedding date.